joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5979337/2024/12/08/chris-paul-assists-nba/

 **Falcons' problems go beyond Kirk Cousins: 'Nobody coming to save us'**\
-`The Falcons lost their fourth straight game and now trail Tampa Bay by one game in the NFC South.`\
+`The Falcons lost their fourth straight game and trail the Buccaneers by one game in the NFC South.`\
 https://nytimes.com/athletic/5979364/2024/12/08/falcons-problems-kirk-cousins-vikings/

 **College football bowl watch guide: Schedule and odds for every bowl game**\